-We briefly review key features of the Gauss-Manin connection, which was first introduced by Y. Manin in \cite{manin} and later extended and studied by N. Katz and T. Oda \cite{katzGM, KO}.
-A detailed summary of the Gauss-Manin connection also appears in \cite[Section 3.1]{EDiffOps}.
+We briefly review key features of the Gauss--Manin connection, which was first introduced by Y. Manin in \cite{manin} and later extended and studied by N. Katz and T. Oda \cite{katzGM, KO}.
+A detailed summary of the Gauss--Manin connection also appears in \cite[Section 3.1]{EDiffOps}.
 Below, we mostly follow the approaches of \cite[Section 2]{KO} and \cite[Section 3.1]{EDiffOps}.
 Throughout this section, let $S$ be a smooth scheme over a scheme $T$, and let $\pi: X\rightarrow S$ be a smooth proper morphism of schemes. {Define $\hdr^q(X/S)$ to be the relative de Rham sheaf in the complex $\hdr^\bullet(X/S)$, i.e. the quasi-coherent sheaf of graded algebras on $S$ given by

 here $\R^q\pi_*$ denotes the $q$-th hyper-derived functor of $\pi_*$, and $\Omega_{X/S}^\bullet$ denotes the complex {$\bigwedge^\bullet \Omega^1_{X/S}$} on $X$ whose differentials are induced by the canonical K{ä}hler differential $\cO_{X/S} \rightarrow \Omega_{X/S}^1$.} The de Rham complex $\left(\Omega_{X/T}^\bullet, d\right)$ admits a canonical filtration